 Following them all the way to America, the curse took shape in many different forms over the next hundreds of years.
 Stories involving the Dudleys always involved abductions, strange creatures from the woods, demons, plague, consumption, child death, murder, fires, being struck by lightening and vanishing into the woods.
 First borns had an awful habit of dying and families were often consumed with insanity during their long days at Dudleytown.
 Many speculate that these stories, passed down by the family, were how the town got its reputation as the Village of the Damned.

 While the area is now largely protected and restricted, brave hikers still make their way across the heavily wooded areas.
 They commonly return with stories of apparitions and orbs.
 They see lights and hear sounds that have no explanation.
 The woods are suspiciously quiet, as if even the animals are too scared to make a sound.
 Mysterious images and objects appear in pictures.
 Others describe an overall feeling of terror and even less lucky hikers describe feelings of being pushed or touched.
 Some researchers have hypothesized that the area is home to a negative power spot.
 In other words, a portal that entities use to enter this world from the other side.

 The land is now privately owned by the Dark Entry Forest.
 The association of homeowners was formed and offers limited permits for hiking and visiting.
 Other than that, access is forbidden.
-Some say it is the attempt of homeowners to take back the woody land, others say it is to keep the dark energy of the forest at bay and away from the new families settling there.
+Some say it is the attempt of homeowners to take back the woody land (and renovate their homes with the help of Florida painting companies), others say it is to keep the dark energy of the forest at bay and away from the new families settling there.
 Those courageous enough to enter are warned not to take anything with them, lest they risk carrying the curse of the Dudleys to their own homes.